By Tim Falk

 While your pup is distracted, the rest of you can find a hiding spot and then wait for your dog to sniff you out.
 They may need a little encouragement at first, but they’ll soon get the hang of it.

 And when it’s someone else’s turn to count, your pup will love sneaking off to hide with a younger family member.

+Next on our list of the best Christmas activities for kids and dogs is a good old-fashioned treasure hunt.
 This game is a little like hide-and-seek, but with a key difference.
 Instead of finding people, your kids and your dog get to hunt for some tasty treats.